Q. What is a psychotherapist? What is the different between psychologist, psychotherapist, psychiatrist, etc?

 Q. What is your training/background?

-A. I have spent over eight years in post bachelor education, earning first my master's degree (MA) in clinical psychology with a specialization in marriage and family therapy then my doctoral degree (PhD) in depth psychology with a specialization in psychotherapy.
+A. I have spent over eight years in post-bachelor education, earning first my master's degree (MA) in clinical psychology with a specialization in marriage and family therapy then my doctoral degree (PhD) in depth psychology with a specialization in psychotherapy.

 In addition to my educational background, I spent two years at the prestigious Maple Counseling Center in Beverly Hills training with well-respected supervisors working with individual clients, couples, and running an interpersonal process group.
 I also was elected to be a peer supervisor to first year interns and teach trainings at the clinic.
 I worked at Cedars Sinai at their teen crisis hotline center, supervising and training teenagers who answer incoming crisis calls.
-I have been in private practice for over four years, seeing individuals, couples, and teenagers at my offices in West LA, Woodland Hills and Calabasas.
+I have been in private practice for over six years, seeing individuals, couples, and teenagers at my offices in Beverly Hills, West LA, Woodland Hills and Calabasas.

 I regularly attend trainings and educational seminars to continue my learning and depth of knowledge in the field.